lightning-js/solid/docs/styling.md

     },
 ```

 You can have as many stops or colors as you like.
+Note: linearGradient has a high performance price at this time.
+Instead, use PNG with alpha transparency.